 Please feel free to share some ways in which you build time for fun in your day!

-Casey Roake Peddicord, MA is a Counselor and co-partner of CenterPointe Therapists, PC.
+Casey Roake Peddicord, MA is a Counselor and co-owner of CenterPointe Therapists, LLC.